mirage/ocaml-ipaddr/README.md

 # ocaml-ipaddr

-A library for manipulation of IP address representations.
+A library for manipulation of IP (and MAC) address representations.

 Features: